dubniczky/Password-Cracker/README.md

 | GPU Hash Compare | 175.776 khcps | 546% |
 | GPU Optimization 1 | 1,157.085 khcps | 3273% |

-This of course means about **33 times** improvement over standard single CPU core.
+This of course means about **~33 times** improvement over standard single CPU core.
 I'm using an SSD to store the password dictionary.
 This would be significantly lower if I used a HDD instead.

 Also keep in mind, that the preparation to start the hashing is longer in case of the GPU kernel.
 This is not included into the hash speed, since it is only done once in the beginning and it get insignificant in the case of bigger datasets, which this program is designed for.

-## **Milestone 7: Implementing salt compare on GPU (current)**
+## Milestone 7: Implementing salt compare on GPU *(completed)*

 At this point we have quite a few variables that are constant during the whole life of the kernel:
 - Hash